spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-shipment-feature-overview.md

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+Shipment/shipment-to-single-address.png)

 Or you can use the **Deliver to multiple addresses** drop-down option that will let you assign a delivery address per cart item.
+By doing that, even items from the same merchant will have separate shipments configured.

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+Shipment/deliver-shipment.png)